OVGU-VET-TechEd/ASSET_AI_Learning_Nuggets/LO2.1.1_Ethics_AI_in_TVET_Lesson_Design.md

 ---

-# Ethics of AI in TVET: Identifying Ethical Controversies
+# Ethics of AI - Grasping Ethical Principles of AI in Education

-**A Comprehensive Learning Module on AI Ethics in Technical and Vocational Education**
+**A virtual training nugget on AI Ethics in Technical and Vocational Education**

 > **Learning Objective (Acquire Level):** Identify and exemplify key ethical controversies in the use of AI tools in education through four critical lenses: Human Agency, Privacy, Security, and Linguistic & Cultural Relevance.